 Figure Legends

 Figure 1.
 Phylogenetic trees for spike gene of seasonal HCoVs OC43 and 229E.
 Phylogenies built from A: OC43 spike sequences from 389 isolates over 53 years, and B: 229E spike sequences from 54 isolates over 31 years.
-HCoVs that bifurcate immediately after the root are split into blue and yellow lineages.
-229E and contains just one lineage (teal).
+OC43 bifurcates immediately after the root and is split into two lineages: lineage A (dark teal) and lineage B (light teal).
+229E and contains just one lineage (dark blue).
 For the analyses in this paper, the evolution of each gene (or genomic region) is considered separately, so phylogenies are built for each viral gene and those phylogenies are used to split isolates into lineages for each gene.
 These are temporally resolved phylogenies with year shown on the x-axis.
 The clock rate estimate is 5 × 10–4 for OC43 and 6 × 10–4 for 229E.

 Figure 2.
 More sites mutate repeatedly within spike S1 versus S2.
-A: Number of mutations observed at each position in the spike gene.
-S1 (darker gray) and S2 (light gray) are indicated by shading and the average number of mutations per site is indicated by a dot and color-coded by HCoV lineage.
-Asterisks indicate positions 192 and 262, which mutate repeatedly throughout the OC43 lineage A phylogeny.
+A: Number of substitutions observed at each amino acid position in the spike gene throughout the phylogeny.
+S1 (gray) and S2 (white) are indicated by shading and the number of substitutions per site is indicated by a dot and color-coded by HCoV lineage.
+Asterisks indicate two example positions (192 and 262), which mutate repeatedly throughout the OC43 lineage A phylogeny.
 The OC43 phylogeny built from spike sequences and color-coded by genotype at position 192 and 262 is shown in B) and C), respectively.

 Figure 3.
 Nonsynonymous divergence is higher in OC43 and 229E Spike S1 versus S2 or RdRp.
 A: Nonsynonymous (dashed lines) and synonymous divergence (solid lines) of the spike (teal) and RdRp (orange) genes of all 229E and OC43 lineages over time.
 Divergence is the average Hamming distance from the ancestral sequence, computed in sliding 3-year windows which contain at least 2 sequenced isolates.
 Shaded region shows 95% confidence intervals.
 B: Nonsynonymous and synonymous divergence within the S1 (light green) and S2 (blue) domains of spike.
 Year is shown on the x-axis.
 Note that x- and y-axis scales are not shared between plots.